Egyptian military airdrops food over Gaza during worsening hunger crisis

 Consumer Spending Slows as Retailers Hesitate

-Retailers like Walmart, Macy’s, and Nike have already warned of tariff-driven price hikes.
+Retailers such as Walmart, Macy’s, and Nike have already warned of tariff-driven price hikes.
 But many remain cautious about passing on the full cost due to weakening consumer sentiment and persistent high interest rates.
 U.S. retail sales and consumer spending both declined in May, raising concerns about the broader economic outlook.

 Bank of America Securities economist Claudio Irigoyen noted that businesses are likely delaying price increases to avoid stifling demand.